lansingcodes/api/README.md

 This repository consists of tooling to manage Firebase rules, indexes, etc. and lambda functions deployed to Netlify to manage the data collected in Firebase.

+## Code of Conduct
+All participants are expected to treat others with respect and follow our [Code of Conduct](https://github.com/lansingcodes/www/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Using the data

 The Lansing Codes data is publicly available.
 Here's the data model: